wheat-eco/wheat-eco/README.md

 ## 6. Technology Stack

-Wheat-Sol is built on a robust and forward-thinking technology stack:
+WheatChain is built on a robust and forward-thinking technology stack:

 ### 6.1 Blockchain Infrastructure